Panama hat: History

 Many people wear light-colored Ecuadorian hats with linen or silk summer clothes in the summer.
 A toquilla straw hat is exceptional because of its tight weave, delicate construction, and lengthy manufacturing process (Henderson 1).
 These hats were commonplace in tropical and coastal settings around the turn of the century because of their lightweight design and ability to keep the wearer cool.

-In the Chordeleg Canton of Azuay, the principal was one of the first Andean settlements to produce hats.
-Throughout the 19th and 20th centuries, Ecuador's straw hats found their way to Asia, the Americas, and Europe through the Panama Canal (Henderson 5).
-Despite popular belief, Panama hats are not originally from Panama.

 Tamsui hat

 The tamsui hat was a straw hat made in Formosa (now Taiwan) to directly compete with the Panama in the early 20th century.
 Tamsui hats were made from Pandanus odoratissimus fibre, which grew plentifully on the island.
 As they retained their whiteness, were washable, and could be folded and carried about without damage, Tamsui hats replaced the rather costlier Panama in East Asia in the early 20th century.